LocalCoinIS/dev.bitshares.works/docs/development/use_cases/uc_exchange_integration.rst

 - Watching Deposits with Python

- For watching deposits, we recommend pylocalcoin' *Notify* module.
-The full documentation is available on  `pylocalcoin.com <http://pylocalcoin.com>`_
+ For watching deposits, we recommend docspy.localcoin.is' *Notify* module.
+The full documentation is available on  `docspy.localcoin.is <http://docspy.localcoin.is>`_

 - Executing Transfers for Withdrawals

- For transfering funds, we recommend pylocalcoin.
+ For transfering funds, we recommend docspy.localcoin.is.
 This python module enables all features required to operated on/with LocalCoin.
-The full documentation is available on `pylocalcoin.com <http://pylocalcoin.com>`_.
+The full documentation is available on `docspy.localcoin.is <http://docspy.localcoin.is>`_.